 “The facts will all come out at some point in time.
 We’re confident.
 We wouldn’t have filed the lawsuit if we didn’t believe there was a basis for it,” Engler said.

 If convicted of any crimes, Smith may be forced out of his position as county engineer.
 He also could face fines and jail time if convicted.

-A press release from Engler provides a summary of the counts against Smith, including:
+A press release from Engler provides a summary of offenses he believes Smith committed, including:

 - Smith hired his business partner, Don Barzak, shortly after taking office, giving him a position as Director of Governmental Affairs and Special Projects at a salary of $62,900.
 Smith and Barzak jointly own investment properties in Trumbull County.